 This thick and stable vanilla pudding is perfect for filling cakes, eclairs, cream puffs, donuts and more.
-Using this shortcut gives you Bavarian cream style filling in just minutes!
+Using this shortcut gives you Bavarian cream style filling in just a few minutes!

-Just three ingredients and a few minutes is all it takes to have a creamy and flavorful filling for all sorts of desserts.
+It only take 3 ingredients and a few minutes to have a creamy and flavorful filling for all sorts of desserts.
 It is stable enough to not smoosh out between cake layers, or could easily be piped into donuts or eclairs.
 It is perfectly creamy and could be made a variety of flavors if desired.

 I have been really enjoying filling cakes lately.
 Adding filling gives more fun textures and flavors to a cake.
 It all started when I was testing cakes for my brother’s wedding.